Hanmer Springs: Mountain biking

 Hanmer Springs is the starting point (or end point) for both the Molesworth Muster cycle trail and the Rainbow Trail.
 These are also part of Nga Haerenga The New Zealand Cycle Trail.

 Notable buildings

 The Banana House

 The Banana House was donated by FJ Savill who was the owner of St Helen's Station in the early 1920s.
 It was built in part by Bert Orange also known by some locals as Bertie Bananas.
 Between this and the shelter being next to a Monkey Puzzle Tree, the shelter became known as the Banana House.
 The original structure had glass windows but these were removed due to ongoing vandalism.
-The roof is made of aluminum with moulded corners and joints.
+The roof is made of aluminium with moulded corners and joints.